Post Summary: Olympic Peninsula Road Trip route in Washington and the best views and stops to take along the way.

 They have won countless awards for their delicious coffee and talented baristas.
 Hop in and grab a bag of fresh beans on your way to make coffee on the road!

 Read More: How To Prepare Coffee On The Road

 Stop 2: Vance Creek Bridge

 This bridge is on private property, but since determined foot traffic comes anyways, they took extra efforts to keep people off once and for all.
-Some wood panels have been removed to prevent people from climbing on the structure.
-We still recommend going to see it!
-But please don’t try to climb on the bridge itself.
+Some wood panels have been removed to prevent people from climbing on the structure, though there is a viewing area for people who still wish to see it for themselves!

 Stop 3: Lake Cushman